tewolde/nlxcmsapp/README.md

 - Encourages to use latest technologies like Vue, Vuex

-## Why VaahCMS?
+## Why NlxCms?

 Well, to answer that, ask a question to yourself: Do you want to develop an enterprise application with content management that doesn't come in your way?
-If answer is yes, VaahCMS is for you.
+If answer is yes, NlxCms is for you.

 ## Support us

-[WebReinvent](https://www.webreinvent.com) is a web agency based in Delhi, India.
-You'll find an overview of all our open source projects [on github](https://github.com/webreinvent).
+[Nilex](https://www.nilex.com) is a web agency.
+You'll find an overview of all our open source projects [on github](https://github.com/nilex).

 ## License